Kevingtxz/CMS-Django/README.md

 # CMS Django Fullstack

-A customer relationship management project that I build with Python, Django, HTML/CSS, and Bootstrap.
-This is an MVT project with some data relationships (many to many, many to one, one to one).
+A customer relationship management project that I build with Python,

-# What have I learned?
+# Tools that I used

-Sql, PostgreSQL, database relationship, MVT pattern, Python, Django, Rest API, email automation and HTTP
+Sql, PostgreSQL, Django, HTML/CSS, and Bootstrap.